Frequently Asked Questions

 What are your hours?

-My hours are Monday through Friday from 11am to 5pm.
 On occasion I will meet with therapy clients, who for work reasons need an early evening appointment, on Mondays, Tuesdays, and Wednesdays at 5 or 6pm.

 How long is a session?

 Sessions are 50 minutes unless we agree that we need more time.

 How do I set up an initial appointment?